How to spot a Pure Essential OilNov 22, 2018

 It may be called essential oil, or “oil of Lavender” for example, but often the content is extended with a less expensive carrier oil, or the scent can be synthetic.
 Lavender Oil often is just a perfumed oil - it is not even necessary to put real plants into this.
-Without the Latin name chances are that your essential oil is a lower cost hybrid.
+Without the Latin name chances are that your essential oil is a lower-cost hybrid.

 However, there is no point in throwing something away that you already have.
 Most inferior oils are still safe to diffuse if they contain natural oils, so here are some pointers to stay safe:

 Always check the label carefully.
 Despite the fact that essential oils are not regulated yet, any quality manufacturer will take pride in their product and play by the rules.
-Your bottle will have the plant’s latin name, it will state essential oil, not just “Lavender Oil” it will state therapeutic grade or CPTG.
-On the bottom of the bottle it should have a Quality ID, which means the batch has been tested by an independent and verified lab.
+Your bottle will have the plant’s Latin name, it will state essential oil, not just “Lavender Oil” it will state therapeutic grade or CPTG.
+On the bottom of the bottle, it should have a Quality ID, which means the batch has been tested by an independent and verified lab.

 Essential oils aren’t true oils - they don’t mix with water, but their chemical compound differs somewhat from a pressed nut or seed oil.
-An essential oil is a concentrated hydrophobic liquid that contains the volatile aroma compounds from plants - in plain English, they slowly disappear if you leave the bottle open.
-A carrier oil does not vaporise, but goes rancid.
+An essential oil is a concentrated hydrophobic liquid that contains volatile aroma compounds from plants - in plain English, they slowly disappear if you leave the bottle open.
+A carrier oil does not vaporise but goes rancid.

 To test your oil, place a drop of essential oil onto a sheet of white printer paper.
 When it has dried, there should be nothing left - if there is an oily ring left behind, you are looking at a carrier oil and/or synthetic compounds.
-Heavy oils such as sandalwood, patchouli or vetiver are an exception, as they are viscous and dark in colour.
+Heavy oils such as sandalwood, patchouli or vetiver are an exception, as they are vicious and dark in colour.

 The chemical compounds of essential oils break down and react with plastic - this means that all essential oils must be stored in glass containers.
 They also may react and degrade with sunlight, so ideally they come in a dark blue or amber glass bottle.
 While we’re at this, bottles always should be kept in a cool place, too much heat changes them too.